-According to federal regulations, the amount of federal aid earned is equal to the percentage of the payment term completed.
+According to federal regulations, the amount of federal aid earned equals the percentage of the payment term completed.
 The date on which the Registrar’s Office signs the withdrawal form or makes a notation of an earlier last date of academic attendance will be the official date of withdrawal and will determine the amount of any return of Title IV funds.
-If the date of withdrawal occurs on or before 60% of the term is completed, the percentage earned equals the percentage of the term completed.
+If the withdrawal date occurs on or before 60% of the term is completed, the percentage earned equals the percentage completed.
 If the withdrawal date is after the 60% point, the student has earned 100% of federal money.
 The calculation is done by dividing the number of days the student attended by the number of days in the academic term in which the student was registered.

 Example of a Return to Title IV Calculation